DARZALEX® + Pomalyst® (pomalidomide) + dexamethasone

 |Permanently discontinue DARZALEX®|

-Infusion reactions of any grade or severity may require management by interruption, modification, and/or discontinuation of the infusion.1
+Infusion reactions of any grade or severity may be managed by interruption, modification, and/or discontinuation of the infusion.1